 Faults

-Auto healing

-Auto healing is the process of switching to SBY when the ACT VNF is affected by a fault, and instantiating/configuring a new SBY for the new ACT VNF.
+Fault management using ACT-STB configuration

-In Fig. 1, a system-wide view of relevant functional blocks is presented.
-OpenStack is considered as the VIM implementation which has interfaces with the Resource Pool (NFVI in ETSI NFV terminology) and Users/Clients.
-VNF implementation is represented as VMs with different colours.
-User/Clients (VNFM or NFVO in ETSI NFV terminology) own/manage the respective VMs shown with the same colours.
+In Figure 1, a system-wide view of relevant functional blocks is presented.
+OpenStack is considered as the VIM implementation (aka Controller) which has interfaces with the Resource Pool (NFVI in ETSI NFV terminology) and the Consumers.
+The VNF implementation is represented as different virtual resources marked by different colours.
+Consumers (VNFM or NFVO in ETSI NFV terminology) own/manage the respective virtual resources shown with the same colours.

 Figure 1 - Fault management use case

-The first requirement over here is that OpenStack needs to detect faults (1.
-Fault Notification in Fig. 1) in the Resource Pool which affect the proper functioning of the VMs on top of it.
-Relevant fault items should be configurable.
-OpenStack itself could be extended to detect such faults.
-A third party fault monitoring element can also be used which then informs OpenStack about such faults.
-However, the third party fault monitoring element would also be a component of VIM from an architectural point of view.
+The first requirement in this use case is that the Controller needs to detect faults in the Resource Pool (“1.
+Fault Notification” in Figure 1) affecting the proper functioning of the virtual resources (labelled as VM-x) running on top of it.
+It should be possible to configure which relevant fault items should be detected.
+The VIM (e.g. OpenStack) itself could be extended to detect such faults.
+Alternatively, a third party fault monitoring tool could be used which then informs the VIM about such faults; this third party fault monitoring element can be considered as a component of VIM from an architectural point of view.

-Once such fault is detected, OpenStack shall find out which VMs are affected by this fault.
-In the example in Fig. 1, VM-4 is affected by a fault in Hardware Server-3.
-Such mapping shall be maintained in OpenStack e.g. shown as the Server-VM info table in OpenStack in Fig. 1.
+Once such fault is detected, the VIM shall find out which virtual resources are affected by this fault.
+In the example in Figure 1, VM-4 is affected by a fault in the Hardware Server-3.
+Such mapping shall be maintained in the VIM, depicted as the “Server-VM info” table inside the VIM.

-Once OpenStack detects which VMs are affected, it then finds out who is the owner/manager of the affected VMs (Step 2 in Fig. 1).
-In Fig.1, through an Ownership info table, OpenStack knows that for the red VM-4, the manager is the red User/Client.
-OpenStack then notifies (3.
-Fault Notification in Fig. 1) red User/Client about this fault, preferably with sufficient abstraction rather than detailed physical fault information.
+Once the VIM has identified which virtual resources are affected by the fault, it needs to find out who is the Consumer (i.e. the owner/manager) of the affected virtual resources (Step 2).
+In the example shown in Figure 1, the VIM knows that for the red VM-4, the manager is the red Consumer through an Ownership info table.
+The VIM then notifies (Step 3 “Fault Notification”) the red Consumer about this fault, preferably with sufficient abstraction rather than detailed physical fault information.

-The User/Client then switches to its SBY configuration and makes the SBY VNF to ACT state.
+The Consumer then switch to SBY configuration by switching the SBY VNF to ACT state.
 It further initiates a process to instantiate/configure a new SBY.
-However, switching to SBY and creating a new SBY is a VNFM/NFVO level operation and therefore, outside the scope of this project.
+However, switching to SBY mode and creating a new SBY machine is a VNFM/NFVO level operation and therefore outside the scope of this project.
+Doctor will not provide a dedicated interface for recovery actions.

-Once the User/Client has switched to SBY configuration, it notifies (Step 4 “Instruction” in Figure 1) OpenStack.
-OpenStack can then take necessary (e.g. pre-determined by the involved network operator) actions on how to clean up the fault affected VMs (Step 5 “Execute Instruction” in Figure 1).
+Once the Consumer has switched to SBY configuration, it notifies (Step 4 “Instruction” in Figure 1) the VIM.
+The VIM can then take necessary (e.g. pre-determined by the involved network operator) actions on how to clean up the fault affected VMs (Step 5 “Execute Instruction”).

 The key issue in this use case is that a VIM (OpenStack in this context) shall not take a standalone fault recovery action (e.g. migration of the affected VMs) before the ACT-SBY switching is complete, as that might violate the ACT-SBY configuration and render the VNF out of service.